 But after a lot of back and forth, we chose Rob Gronkowski, arguably the greatest tight end in NFL history.
 After winning three Super Bowls in nine seasons with the New England Patriots, he reunited with Tom Brady and won a fourth in his first of two seasons with the Tampa Bay Buccaneers.

 Over the course of his 11-year career, Gronk caught 621 passes for 9,286 yards and 92 touchdowns in 143 regular-season games and another 98 for 1,389 yards and 15 TDs in 22 postseason games.
 He was a five-time Pro Bowler and a four-time First-Team All-Pro selection.

 No. 88: Alan Page

-While we looked at several Hall of Fame wide receivers at No. 88, including Marvin Harrison, Michael Irvin, and Lynn Swann, we instead went the defensive route and chose Hall of Fame tackle Alan Page, who played 15 seasons with the Minnesota Vikings and Chicago Bears.
+While we looked at several Hall of Fame wide receivers at No. 88, including Marvin Harrison, Michael Irvin, and Lynn Swann.
+But we instead went the defensive route and chose Hall of Fame tackle Alan Page, who played 15 seasons with the Minnesota Vikings and Chicago Bears.

 No. 89: Gino Marchetti

 No. 89 was another difficult choice as we took long looks at the likes of Mike Ditka and John Mackey before settling on Gino Marchetti, who was once called the greatest defensive end in NFL history by the Pro Football Hall of Fame.